pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten/brain-metaphor.md

 **Example 2.** I am writing notes from Dan Ingalls's [Design Principles Behind Smalltalk](https://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html), because [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk) is not "just" a programming language but an entire "system" which you "live in".
-That's weird and unique.
-The only other similar "system" you "live in" is the Lisp programming language.
+That's weird and unique, it's shared by only one other programming language (Lisp).

 Ingalls describes Smalltalk by introducing a "toy model" of humans consisting of a physical, tangible 'body' and some intangible 'mind'.
 When humans communicate with each other, it is through the physical channels via "explicit communication" (through spoken word, written word, etc.) along with some "implicit communication" through shared culture and experience.

 What's clever about Ingalls's model is that we can describe a _computer_ as consisting of a 'body' (its hardware) and 'mind' (its